puhitaku/tepra-lite-esp32/client/README.md

 Usage: python -m tepracli battery [OPTIONS]

 Options:
-  -a, --address TEXT  The address of TEPRA Lite LR30.  [required] --help              Show this message and exit.
+  -a, --address TEXT  The IP address or the URL of TEPRA Lite LR30. (default = tepra.local) --help              Show this message and exit.

 ```